 Have you ever experienced the moment of panic that accompanies the temporary (or in some cases permanent) loss of your cellphone?
 The immediate realization of going without things like our GPS and fun, functional apps is stressful enough, but have you thought about the possibility of your personal information being stolen as well?
 If you have ever entered billing information on any of your apps or web pages and later lost your phone, you could be at risk.

-See below for 7 tips to help protect yourself and your personal information:
+7 tips to protect yourself and your personal information:

 Install a Phone Locator App

 Apps like “Find My iPhone” and “Find My Phone” will not only help locate your device(s) on a map, but can even remotely lock it, display custom messages, erase data, monitor the missing device’s location changes via updates to an app map, and more.

 The simplest way to prevent your information from being accessed is by establishing and requiring a complex passcode, touch ID and/or biometric features to unlock your phone.

 Now more than ever, it is critical to be wary of suspicious messages or questionable links.
 Before entering personal or billing information, check the site’s security.
 Any page that requires credit card information should start with ‘https://.’